How do you use the word almeno in Italian? What does it mean? How do you pronounce it?

 Potresti almeno dire “grazie”.

-You might at least say “thank you.”
+You could at least say “thank you.”

-Use of almeno in Italian
+Usage of almeno in Italian

 Veronica ha visto almeno cinquanta film l’anno scorso.